-The U.S. District Court, Northern District of Ohio is currently replacing existing analog VGA based video equipment with digital HDMI in courtrooms throughout the district.
-Legacy VGA based laptops can still be displayed in the courtroom via a connection at the presenter cart only.
+The U.S. District Court, Northern District of Ohio provides HDMI in all District Judge courtrooms throughout the district.
+Legacy VGA equipped laptops can still be displayed in the courtroom via a connection at the presenter cart only.

-To use the new HDMI digital video, your laptop must have a connector as shown in the image:
+To use HDMI digital video, your laptop must have a connector as shown in the image:

 While interface cables at counsel tables are provided, adaptors to various portable devices are not.
-You must provide your own if your digital interface connector is different.
+You must provide your own if your digital interface connector is different to convert that format to HDMI.

 Additionally, testing before your scheduled proceeding is highly recommended.
-Contact chambers to see if their courtroom has been updated and to arrange time to test in the courtroom.
+Contact chambers to arrange time to test in the courtroom.
 Ensure your display drivers are up to date.

 The U.S. District Court, Northern District of Ohio, is proud to have sixteen electronic courtrooms throughout the district.
 Our first electronic courtroom was installed in September, 1998 in the Howard M. Metzenbaum courthouse.
 When it opened, it was touted as the most technologically advanced courtroom in existence.
-The equipment in that courtroom has been moved to our new courthouse.
-In addition, the Administrative Office funded three additional courtrooms in the new courthouse.
 We also have electronic courtrooms in each of our locations in Akron, Toledo and Youngstown.

 The streamlining of the litigation process through the implementation of advanced communication technologies has enhanced the Court's ability to meet the needs of the bar and the public, while preserving the dignity and fairness of the proceedings.